fallaciousreasoning/goodereader-scraper/README.md

 +---------+--------+---------------------------------------------------------+
 ```

 Note: The first time the program is run, it may take some time, as it has to scrape the products from the good ereader store.
-The cache is maintained indefinitely, but you can force a rescrape by deleting `cache/products.json`
+The cache is maintained indefinitely, but you can force a rescrape by deleting `public/products.json`

-To find the supported properties to query, have a look at the `cache/products.json` file.
+To find the supported properties to query, have a look at the `public/products.json` file.

+Force a rescrape:

+    python3 scrape.py

+Browse the WebUI

+   npx serve public

+Should start a server at http://localhost:3000